 The symptoms are all there.
 Your child can't sit still for any length of time.
-She doesn't follow instructions well.
-She's unorganized and forgetful at school.
-It's possible she has ADHD.
+They don't follow instructions well.
+They are unorganized and forgetful at school.
+It's possible they have ADHD.

 Maybe you make careless mistakes at work and keep losing your keys.
 Is it ADHD if you have a hard time keeping up with presentations in meetings?

 Before you jump to any conclusions, consider what else could be causing these kinds of behaviors.
 It may not be an illness after all, and it may be something you can easily fix.

 Drink a glass of water when you feel like your thoughts aren't clicking.
 To help keep your body hydrated, have one with every meal and at least one between meals.
 Drink up before, after, and while you exercise, too.

 How long has it been since you've eaten?
 If you're moody, cranky, drowsy, or confused, it may be because you have low blood sugar.

 A little caffeine can help you focus, but too much can make you jittery and restless.
 You may not realize how much you're getting.
 It's found in chocolate and some headache medicines, as well as coffee, black and green teas, sodas, and energy drinks.
 And having caffeine later in the day might cause trouble sleeping, which can also make you distracted.

 If you've been overdoing the caffeine, back off slowly to avoid unpleasant withdrawal symptoms.

 Let's face it: There usually aren't enough hours in the day.
 And buying yourself some time by staying up late or getting up early may sound like a solution.
 But when you don't get enough sleep, your judgment, mood, and ability to learn and remember suffer.
 You're more likely to make mistakes.